google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 6. Advise the person not to bite down or talk while the thermometer is in place, as it may affect the accuracy of the measurement.

-8. Once the time is up, carefully remove the thermometer from the person’s mouth without touching the tip.
+8. Once the time is up, carefully remove the thermometer from the person’s mouth, touching the tip.

 9. Read the temperature on the display of a digital thermometer.
 For a mercury thermometer, hold it at eye level and rotate it until you can see the mercury column.
-Take note of the temperature at the level of the mercury.
+Note the temperature at the mercury level.

 10. Record the temperature and clean the thermometer tip with an alcohol swab or wash it thoroughly with soap and water before storing it.